-running shoes / moisture wicking clothing / rain gear hydration pack/ running belt/ hand carry bottle
+Training shoes / moisture wicking clothing / rain gear hydration pack/ fluid belt/ hand carry bottle

-Create a plan for when and where you will run Choose a friend or running group to join
+Create a plan for when and where you will train Choose a friend or training group to join

 Determine how you will track your runs

 Training apps make tracking your workouts easy.
 They track your daily, weekly, monthly, and yearly mileage.
 They can also track your heart rate, elevation, and training zones.
 One app to consider is the Asics Runkeeper App.